csarron/lstm_har/README.md

 ## Results

-with the model in this repo, it get 91.89% test accuracy at 394th iteration, it takes 9186.56s for training on CPU (MacBookPro12,1; Intel Core i7, 3.1GHz; Mem 16GB DDR3 1867 MHz)
+We got 91.89% test accuracy at 394th iteration, it took 9186.56s for training on CPU (MacBookPro12,1; Intel Core i7, 3.1GHz; Mem 16GB DDR3 1867 MHz)